Premonition Records

 We regret to say that we are temporarily out of stock on Patricia Barber's cafe blue 180-gram double LP.
 The item is still available at our U.S. distributor Music Direct and from many other distributors around the world however.
 If you are outside the U.S., send us an email and we'll direct you to a proper distributor.

-"A REISSUE DONE EXQUISITELY RIGHT!"
+A REISSUE DONE EXQUISITELY RICH

-With the maximum 5 stars for both "Performance" and "Sonics," tastemaker publication Stereophile Magazine praises our recent LP reissue of Patricia Barber's cafe blue:
+With the maximum 5 stars for both "Performance" and "Sonics," tastemaker publication Stereophile Magazine praises our recent LP reissue of Patricia Barber`s cafe blue:

 GREAT REVIEWS FOR CAFE BLUE LP